Laura Sanford, Executive Director

 DLC has had a phenomenal leader for over 20 years and filling those shoes will be a challenge and an aspiration.
 I look forward to continuing the great legacy, already established by Douglas Land Conservancy, to protect and conserve the natural and open space of Douglas County and surrounding areas, as well as working with the vibrant community.

 Amy Graziano, Director of Outreach

-Amy Graziano has made Colorado her home for the past 20 years.
-She holds a bachelor’s degree from the University of Kansas in Elementary Education and recently earned a master’s degree from The University of Denver in Environmental Policy and Management.
-She has been active in the community as a Girl Scout leader for the past 11 years and currently is a member of the Town of Castle Rock’s Utilities Commission.
-Amy works part-time for DLC focusing on stewardship, outreach and assisting in the day to day operations of the organization.
-Amy, her husband and two daughters are passionate about travel and spent 8 months in 2012-2013 traveling around the world.
+Amy Graziano has made Colorado her home for more than 30 years.
+She holds a bachelor’s degree from the University of Kansas in Elementary Education and a master’s degree from The University of Denver in Environmental Policy and Management.
+She has been active in the community with volunteer roles on Castle Rock’s Water Commission, Girl Scouts, and Castle View High School’s Academic Booster Club.
+Amy enjoys her role at DLC focusing on outreach and connecting the community to our beautiful open spaces.
+Amy, her husband and two daughters are passionate about travel and spent 2013 traveling around the world.

 Sarah Corliss, Project Coordinator